forlond/phpunit-testing-tools/docs/symfony_form.md

 public function parameters(Constraint|array $value): self
 ```

-Use the method `parameters` to indicate the paratemers for the current form error.
+Use the method `parameters` to indicate the parameters for the current form error.

 Example: Assert the error parameters.